English

 Even in the face of warnings of the consequences of Calocane not receiving the correct treatment in a well-funded setting and being allowed to roam the streets with profound mental health issues, Notts TV revealed, “The ICB is proposing reviewing what aftercare is given to people who have been detained in hospital under the Mental Health Act….
 The ICB says it wouldn’t remove care where needed but claims £780,000 could be saved over the next two years by ensuring it is provided more appropriately.”

-This terrible situation, dangerous to those afflicted with mental illness and the general population, will worsen under a Labour government committed to further attacks on the NHS with Health Secretary Wes Streeting demanding an end to the a “begging bowl culture where the only interaction the Treasury has with the Department of Health is ‘we need more money for X, Y and Z’.”
+This terrible situation, dangerous to those afflicted with mental illness and the general population, will worsen under a Labour government committed to further attacks on the NHS, with Health Secretary Wes Streeting demanding an end to the “begging bowl culture where the only interaction the Treasury has with the Department of Health is ‘we need more money for X, Y and Z’.”

 Labour’s response to the Nottingham tragedy from the outset has been marked by its law-and-order agenda.
 Following Calocane’s sentencing, then shadow home secretary and now Home Secretary Yvette Cooper said the Crown Prosecution Service accepting Calocane's plea of manslaughter by reason of diminished responsibility should be investigated.
-A review by His Majesty’s Crown Prosecution Inspectorate (HMCPI) has suggested that new legislation was required, to create a 'second degree murder' classification carrying a heavier punishment.
+A review by His Majesty’s Crown Prosecution Inspectorate (HMCPI) has suggested that new legislation was required, to create a “second degree murder” classification carrying a heavier punishment.

 Loading